HuseyinTurhan/ReadingValues_fromDifferentTextFile/README.md

 Including walking through different text files in a folder, fetching numeric results, and plotting using seaborn.
-Creating excel file from DataFrame, and saving the image of the plot.
+Creating an Excel file from DataFrame, and saving the image of the plot.